Covid 19 coronavirus: One more death; five new cases as Jacinda Ardern and Ashley Bloomfield update country

 Contact tracing 'scaled up significantly'

-Prime Minister Jacinda Ardern said NZ is 11 hours away from leaving the "strictest" constraints in NZ's modern history.
+Prime Minister Jacinda Ardern said NZ was 11 hours away from leaving the "strictest" constraints in NZ's modern history.

 Ardern said contact tracing has been scaled up "significantly".